This page includes a general description of the product, please consult the schedule and version pages for information

 LANDFIRE's (LF) Forest Canopy Height (CH) describes the average height of the top of the vegetated canopy.
 CH measurement units are meters * 10 and extracted from Existing Vegetation Height (EVH).
 CH is assigned the midpoint of the EVH forested classes at non-disturbed locations.
 These products are provided for forested areas only.

-Annual Disturbance products were first incorporated into CH during LF 2008 production.
+CH first incorporated Annual Disturbance products during LF 2008 production.
 The introduction of this information allowed for informed changes to the assigned CH from disturbance type, severity, and time since the disturbance.

-CH is used in the calculation of Canopy Bulk Density and Canopy Base Height.
-CH supplies information to fire behavior models to provide input in the spotting model and calculate wind reductions.
+Used in the calculation of Canopy Bulk Density and Canopy Base Height, CH supplies information to fire behavior models to provide input in the spotting model and calculate wind reductions.